proximitybbdo/grunt-compile-bootstrap/README.md

 ## Installation

-Of course you need node.js.
+Of course you need [node.js](http://nodejs.org/).
-You start by installing the necessary node packages (defined in `package.json`).
+You start by installing the necessary [node packages](https://npmjs.org/) (defined in `package.json`).

 `$ npm install`

 Make sure you add the `node_modules` directory in your `.gitignore`.
+This will install the following packages:

+- grunt-contrib-coffee
+- grunt-contrib-compass
+- grunt-contrib-watch
+- grunt-jsmin-sourcemap
+- grunt-contrib-jshint

 ## Commands

-Start the main task:
+Start the default task:

 `$ grunt`